-“Why did you doubt?”
+Why did you doubt?

-We can tell there is a hint of frustration in Jesus’ voice.
-It sounds like he has said it before and he has already given Peter more than enough reason to trust him by things he had done prior to this.
-Let’s see what Jesus did before this.
-For starters, he had just enabled Simon Peter walk on water a matter of seconds before!
-Jesus had also fed 5000 people with 5 loaves of bread and 2 fish, raised a girl from the dead, cast out demons, healed countless people and yes calmed the wind of a raging storm.
-So here was Simon Peter who had seen Jesus calm the winds before and the moment he felt the wind blowing a bit hard, he doubted.
-Now we can see why Jesus seemed frustrated at Simon’s little faith.
+Let us see what Jesus had done earlier.
+For starters, he enabled Simon Peter walk on water a matter of seconds before!
+He also fed 5000 people with 5 loaves of bread and 2 fish, raised a girl from the dead, cast out demons, healed countless people and yes calmed the wind of a raging storm.
+So here was Peter who had witnessed all this and the moment he felt the wind blowing a bit hard, he doubted.
+Now we can see why the Jesus seemed frustrated at Simon’s little faith.

-Everything Simon Peter saw Jesus do should have given him great faith, but we can also say that those very same miracles should strengthen our own faith because even if this was a different time, the same Jesus who walked with Simon walks with us today.
+Everything Simon saw Jesus do should have given him great faith, but we can also say that those same miracles should strengthen our own faith because even if this was a different time, the same Jesus who walked with Simon walks with us today.